conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 but can easily be extended to provide encryption, pseudo random number generation, and authentication primitives.

-In this post, I will explain how Keyak works by explaining how one can build upon sponge primitive.
+In this post, I will explain how Keyak works by explaining how one can build upon the sponge primitive.
-Then I will share how my research group is planning to optimize it on GPU's.
+Then I will share how my research group is planning to optimize it for performance.

 # So what is an authenticated cipher again?